Section 4506.06 | Issuance of temporary instruction permit.

 (3) Has the permit holder under observation and direct supervision.

-(C) Whoever violates this section is guilty of a misdemeanor of the first degree.
+(D) Whoever violates division (A) or (B) of this section is guilty of a misdemeanor of the first degree.